lachmann12/springbootdemo/README.md

 Browse to **demo/src/main/resources**, here you can modify properties such as server ports.
 In this example we change the server port for the local deployment to **8088** from the default **8080**

-## Initially disable the JPA dependency until a database is setup
+## Initially disable the JPA dependency until a database is set up

 Open the pom.xml file and comment out the lines below (Ctrl + /)